tc39/notes/es8/2017-03/mar-22.md

 BT: It would be disastrous for this group's continued existence to not let us enforce this CoC.

-YK: If Istvan comes back and says we can't enforce, that would be bad.
+YK: If István comes back and says we can't enforce, that would be bad.

-AWB: Let's be clear, it's not Istvan who approves: it's the executive committee.
+AWB: Let's be clear, it's not István who approves: it's the executive committee.
 It's "us" because it's got members of our own companies on it.

 JXF: We have a CoC, which most people agree are good aspirational goals.
 But we're asking what enforcement looks like?
 Is there a minimal agreement that when there's a violation that there's a set of people get notified?